Cell spreader: Uses

 Drop cells or bacteria at the center of the dish.
 Researchers can then place the spreader on top of the dish and, without applying much pressure, swirl the spreader around on the dish to evenly distribute the cells or bacteria.

 Sterilization

 Before using a cell spreader, if the spreader is made from glass or metal, researchers must sterilize the spreader by submerging it in alcohol or ethanol and later burning the alcohol off by placing the spreader in a Bunsen burner flame to eliminate microorganisms.

-After uses

 After each use, the spreader should be placed in alcohol or ethanol to keep it clean and prevent it from being contaminated with unwanted particles.

 Disposable cell spreaders made of plastic are usually not subject to sterilization, but discarded.